ITU-BDSA2024-GROUP8/Chirp/docs/report.md

 ![Domain model diagram](images/domainModel.svg)

-> Note: `IndentityUser` has been simplified in the diagram.
+> Note: `IdentityUser` has been simplified in the diagram.

 ## Architecture — In the small